Witness the rise and fall of ancient empires.

 Overview of the History

-To go along with the descriptive text, the illustrated Usborne book 12,000 Years of World History offers a visual history.
+To go along with the descriptive text, the illustrated Usborne book World History from Ancient to Modern Times (5-Day) offers a visual history.

 These resources work well together.